-The Planning Commission hearing date is scheduled for November 30, 2022, and plan for adoption by the Board of County commissioners by late 2023.
+The Planning Commission hearing was held November 30, 2022, and plan for adoption by the Board of County commissioners by late 2023.

 7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.